 A lot of young adults don’t think of the need for furniture and basic necessities that are essential in order to move out.
 Generally, buying new furniture.. an individual would spend approximately $10k or more on furniture, of course buying second hand would be a more affordable option but will still leave you around $5k out of pocket.

 Being Responsible and Accountable

-Renting or owning your first home is a big deal, any marks or damage you do to the property will effect your ability to get another home in the future.
+Renting or owning your first home is a big deal, any marks or damage you do to the property will affect your ability to get another home in the future.
 Real Estate’s are also getting very strict on noise complaints and neighbours getting annoyed with activity going on in the house.
 You need to ensure that if you are moving out with some friends or even a relative, everyone is respectful of the property and does their bit to keep the place clean and presentable.
-If someone does damage something, say for instance you rent a furnished apartment and accidentally break a coffee table you need to be accountable for your actions, call the real estate and tell them what has happened and majority of the time you will be surprised with the generosity given when being truthful.
+If someone does damage something, say for instance you rent a furnished apartment and accidentally break a coffee table you need to be accountable for your actions, call the real estate and tell them what has happened and you will be surprised with the generosity given when being truthful.